MicrosoftDocs/azure-devops-docs/docs/package/how-to/set-up-upstream-sources.md

 Selecting this option now means **nuget.org** or **npmjs.org** do not have to be included in your nuget.config or npm config files to use packages from there.

 > [!NOTE]
-> You can add VSTS feeds as upstream sources as well following the directions below.
+> You can add Azure DevOps Services feeds as upstream sources as well following the directions below.

 ## Add upstream sources to existing feed